jarviscanada/jarvis_data_eng_LiamGentile/linux_sql/README.md

 5. A `psql` command to execute the insert statement with the CLI arguments

 To execute the script you would run `./scripts/host_info.sh psql_host psql_port db_name psql_user psql_password`.

+###### `host_usage.sh`

+This script collects resource usage data and inserts the data into a psql instance.
+This script is executed every minute using `crontab` to track changes in the data over time.

+The script consists of 5 essential parts:
+1.
+2.
+3.
+4.
+5.

+To execute the script you would run `./scripts/host_usage.sh psql_host psql_port db_name psql_user psql_password`.
 ###### `psql_docker.sh`